scottoffen/grapevine-legacy/SUPPORT.md

 Grapevine is open source, and quite a few people that have found Grapevine useful have also generously given back to the community by [sharing the enhancements](https://github.com/scottoffen/Grapevine/graphs/contributors) they have made.
 Great contributions, everyone, thanks!
 If you've made an improvement to Grapevine that you'd like to share with the rest of the community, create a pull requests and our team of enthusiasts (yeah, still just me) will take a look and maybe even pull them into a future release.

 If you have a great idea for an enhancement, but don't know how to implement it, create an issue and tag it as an *enhancement*, and maybe someone else will pick it up and add it for you.

+>Depending on my availability, sometimes pull requests will sit in the queue until I can get around to reviewing them and merging them into the master branch.
+I appreciate your patience with my time as I endeavor to ensure that Grapevine remains a stable, high-quality and reliable solution.

 ### Geek For Hire ###